Undline/UndChain/readme.md

 #### What is Pseudo?

 Pseudo is a Pythonic-style language designed for securely creating real-world programs that run directly on chain within the UndChain protocol.
 It's main goal is to allow developers (chain owners) a way to execute decentralized applications while maintaining a high level of security, fixability and accuracy.
 It provides a sandboxed environment that ensures no partner nor validator can exploit the system, protecting personal files and resources during the execution of these scripts.
-Pseudo is a heavily typed language so you will need to declare a variables type prior to using it.
+Pseudo is a heavily typed language so you will need to declare a variables type prior to using it such as: `my_var: i32 = 0`.

 ##### Sandbox Environment

 Pseudo runs all of it's scripts within a sandboxed environment that is designed to limit access to the hosts (partner or clients) machine, so that malicious code should not be able to access data or resources that are outside the scope that the program can run within.
 This is done by the partner dedicating portions of their system for UndChain specific tasks; for example when setting up a new worker the user is asked how much of their storage space they want to dedicate to the blockchain (has to be within 4GB segments).
 At that point the 'working folder' cannot go outside this area.
 Any attempts to do so will result in a drop in perception score from the chain owner.

+##### On Chain Compilation

+Other than having the language create a sandbox environment, another security feature is that Pseudo code is compiled on chain.
+This means that if there is an attempt to access data outside of the range / scope of this program it will return as an error.
+The one exception to this rule is when UndChain is being ran on a local network, although technically it's still remote because the partner user type would need to compile the code.

 ##### Co-Chain Extensibility